Skip to main content

 Tiffany Barnes, associate professor in the Department of Political Science in the College of Arts and Sciences, has been selected to receive the Emerging Scholar Award from the American Political Science Association's Legislative Studies Section.
 The organization recognizes a recipient each year who has received their doctoral degree within the last five years and whose career has shown “unusual promise.”

 “My research is fundamentally aimed at advancing our understanding of how individuals from marginalized groups, including women and racial and ethnic minorities, navigate the policy-making process to gain access to power and promote their policy goals.
-As such, I am thrilled to see research on women and other marginalized groups
+As such, I am thrilled to see research on women and

 By Whitney Hale and Jenny Wells